sardana-org/sardana-plugins/hardware.md

 # Sardana plugins for specific hardware

-Below you will find a table with Sardana plugins for specific hardware like for example motion controller, detectors, etc.
+Below you will find a table with Sardana plugins for specific hardware like for example motion controllers, detectors, etc.

 | Name | Description | Link(s) to project |
 | ---- | ----------- | ------------ |